Science meets surf: The sustainable future of surfboard manufacturing

 Stage 4: Production

-Printing the surfboard using the fused filament fabrication (FFF) process was a true multi-scale challenge.
-Process parameters such as temperature, material, and tool-path properties can influence the quality of printed parts, so it was important that everything was calibrated correctly.
+Printing the surfboard using the fused filament fabrication (FFF) process is a true multi-scale challenge.
+Process parameters such as temperature, material and tool-path properties can influence the quality of printed parts, so it is important that everything is calibrated correctly.

-WYVE used Hexagon’s Digimat software, an additive manufacturing and simulation solution, to leverage its material usage to its full potential.
-Doing so helped to increase sustainability by making sure the design was printed right the first time.
-It also helped the organisation to estimate printing costs and to optimise process parameters to enable lightweight product design and reduce waste.
+Hexagon’s Digimat software, an additive manufacturing and simulation solution, has the facility to leverage material usage to its full potential, including improving sustainability measures by making sure the design is printed right first time.
+It also helps estimate printing costs and optimise process parameters to enable lightweight product design and reduce waste.

-Finding the right part orientation, developing the right supporting structure, and maximising printing throughout while also maintaining quality were also key challenges for the organisation.
-Hexagon’s ESPRIT EDGE software allowed the team to optimise orientation based on printing time, material usage, and the risk of distortion.
-That meant WYVE had a wide choice of supporting structure types and options, so it could meet the most advanced requirements.
+Finding the right part orientation, developing the right supporting structure and maximising printing throughout production, all while also maintaining quality, are key challenges.
+Hexagon’s ESPRIT EDGE software optimises orientation based on printing time, material usage and the risk of distortion.
+That results in a wide choice of supporting structure types and options that can meet even the most advanced requirements.

 Figure 7: Digimat software simulates the additive manufacturing process.